mahimanew/golang/Vault/get_key.md

 		log.Fatalf("Failed to create Vault client: %v", err) }

-	client.SetToken("xxxxxxxxxxxxxxxxxxxxxxxxxx") // Replace with your Vault token
+	client.SetToken("xxxxxxxxxxxxxxxxxxxxxxx") // Replace with your Vault token

 	// Define the API path to your secret secretPath := "kv/data/Keys"